 The Movie Critic: everything we know about Quentin Tarantino's 'final' movie

 When Quentin Tarantino makes a movie, it is an event.
 That's been the case pretty much since the director burst onto the scenes in the early '90s with Reservoir Dogs and Pulp Fiction.
 But when it is his 10th and supposedly final movie, ratchet that excitement up a notch.
-That's what we have with The Movie Critic, the reported title for Tarantino's next movie.
+That's what we thought we were getting with The Movie Critic, but that appears to have changed.

 Read on to find out what we know about The Movie Critic right now.